 This table provides recent Comcast rates with similar community networks pricing.
 For example, the pricing offered by the Chattanooga, Tennessee community network for its most popular service: 100 mbs (megabits per second) is $57.99 a month.
 Comcast charges $84.95 a month for “up to” 100 mbs, which is $27 more per month, or 46% more than Chattanooga charges for what is likely a consistent 100 mbs services.
 Chattanooga community network subscribers pay $69.99 a month for 1 gbs (gigabits per second) service.
 Comcast’s 1 gbs service will cost you $104.95 a month, 50% more than Chattanooga.
-Note that these are residential rates.
-Businesses spend considerably more.
+In most cases, community networks offer the same upload speeds as download speeds.
+This is not true with Comcast, which offers upload speeds generally at or below 15mbs (megabits per second).
+For some people, upload speed is as important or more important than download speeds.
+Note also that these are residential rates.
+Businesses spend considerably more, as documented here.

 Why compete with Comcast/Xfinity?

 - The private sector is not always better, faster and cheaper, particularly when they have no real competition.
 In particular, the private sector is useless if they won’t even provide internet services, as is true in most Western Massachusetts hill towns, because they don’t judge it to be profitable.
 In general, community networks provide services at least as good as those provided by commercial suppliers like Comcast and usually for substantially less cost.